 Travelers must desire a unique New York experience to thoroughly enjoy the Jane Hotel.
 The neighborhood is the place to be low-key and youthful, but if guests are not into small rooms and communal bathrooms, they will find themselves uncomfortable.

-Things to know
+Things to do

-Policies vary by room type and provider.|
+|Cancellation/pre-payment policies vary by room type and provider.|

 If you would like to stay in a particularly spacious room that will provide you with your own private bathroom, reserve one of the Captain’s Cabins at the Jane Hotel.
 Spanning across 250 sq ft, each of these cabins provides guests with either a private terrace or direct views of the Hudson River, as well as luxury complimentary toiletries and a flat-screen television.
 In most of these cabins, you will even have access to a large marble bathtub.